 Every confidential HR document is a potential lawsuit waiting to happen.
 While your team carefully manages employee Social Security numbers, health records, and performance evaluations, standard redaction practices often leave invisible vulnerabilities that put your organization at risk.
 With federal penalties reaching $1.5 million and rising state regulations, the cost of improper HR data protection extends far beyond financial consequences.
+Regulatory penalties may also be imposed for non-compliance with privacy laws and improper information sharing.

 Here's what HR professionals must know to protect their organizations: